-Thinking about purchasing an aluminum or fiberglass constructed fishing boat for the family?
+Considering purchasing an aluminum or fiberglass constructed fishing boat for the family this year?
 Welcome to Boater’s Chat and the continuing series on purchasing aluminum or fiberglass built fishing boats at The Toronto Boat Show or during the boating season!
 In the first article we covered the Utility series with its strengths and weaknesses….now we move on to the side console, dual console and walk through windshield models….the meat of the fishing boat wish list!

 Side, Dual Consoles or Walk Through Windshield Fishing Boats